rintnetwork/front-end/src/content/whitepaper/index.md

 Rather than delegating other addresses to recover, we instead abstract the recovery process by allowing the stakeholder to create 5 signed messages, that can then be shared out-ofband with friends or stored in a safe location.
 A default of 3 of 5 signed messages will be required to change the username owner, but can be optionally changed by the stakeholder.

-An account must be holding The Reyna Network Token in order to reserve a username.
+An account must be holding The Reyna Limited Token in order to reserve a username.
 This username is used to identify themselves within the greater reyna community, and signal participation in the network.
 Should a stakeholder wish to leave the network they can withdraw their tokens and the username will be unreserved and claimable by any other stakeholder.

 This system will then depend on uPort for KYC/AML requirements where required, as a completely optional step, for users who wish to interact with regulated financial tools and DApps within the application.

-### RNT Utility {#rnt-utility}
+### REY Utility {#rey-utility}

-- RNT is required to register a username on the Reyna Network.
+- REY is required to register a username on the Reyna Limited.

 ### Example use-cases {#example-use-cases}